uni2u/swift-guard/README.md

 ## 📝 Overview

-XDP-Filter provides a high-performance packet filtering and redirection framework leveraging the Linux kernel's eXpress Data Path (XDP) technology.
+Swift-Guard provides a high-performance packet filtering and redirection framework leveraging the Linux kernel's eXpress Data Path (XDP) technology.
 This framework enables wire-speed packet processing with sophisticated traffic classification and dynamic redirection capabilities critical for adaptive security architectures.

-By operating at the network driver level, XDP-Filter achieves microsecond-level processing latency while maintaining the flexibility to implement complex filtering logic and redirection policies.
+By operating at the network driver level, Swift-Guard achieves microsecond-level processing latency while maintaining the flexibility to implement complex filtering logic and redirection policies.

 ## 🔑 Key Features